zisenwang/COMP90024/crawler/readme.md

 ```
 python3 ./tweet_harvester_stream.py --time 5 --limit 10 --dbname 'stream_covid_tweets' --local 'stream.json' --config './config.json'
 ```
 Another argument --dbname has been added to specify the name of the database where you want to store the tweets.
-By default, it is set to "tweets".
+By default, it is set to "tweets".<br>